 We would like to thank QNAP for supplying the review sample.

-QNAP is a well-established NAS manufacturer, and their products cover all needs from home use up to enterprise environments.
-Their recently released TS-x70 line consists of high performance NAS servers which address SMB (Small and Medium-sized Business) environments or high enthusiast users that want a top-performing NAS for their home and have no problem paying a premium price for it.
+QNAP is a well-established NAS manufacturer, and their products cover all needs from home use and up to enterprise environments.
+Their recently released TS-x70 line consists of high-performance NAS servers which address SMB (Small and Medium-sized Business) environments or high-enthusiast users who want a top-performing NAS server for their home and have no problem paying a premium for it.

 Today, we will take a close look at the TS-470.
 A 4-bay NAS with up to 450 MB/s read and 423 MB/s write speeds, it also supports 10GbE networking with an optional expansion card.
 The aforementioned speeds can be attained in a normal Gigabit network thanks to the four Ethernet ports it is equipped with from the factory; that is, if a compatible switch is used.
 The TS-470 can even be scaled to hold up to 36 HDDs with 144 TB raw capacity through these optional REXP-1600U-RP RAID expansion enclosures.
 As you will have figured out by now, this isn't an entry level NAS, but a really powerful option that can handle everything you will throw at it.